HAPPILY MIXED UP!

 Many of the members’ academic works related to their research in the field of corpus-based linguistics have been published.

-The current Corpus-Based Linguistics Centre is composed of the following tenured lecturers from the Faculty of Interpreting and Translation:
+The current Corpus-Based Linguistics Centre is composed of the following tenured and guest lecturers from the Faculty of Interpreting and Translation:

 National and European external members who contribute to the UNINT projects: